-The primary muscles worked are the rectus abdominis (also known as your “six-pack” muscles), and obliques.
+The primary muscles worked are the rectus abdominis (also known as your "six-pack" muscles), and obliques.
 The secondary muscles that assist the movement are the hip flexors, adductors (inner thigh), and quadriceps.
-This is a great exercise to be included into a core circuit, or a full body workout.
+This is a great exercise to be included in a core circuit or a full-body workout.

 The reverse crunch is a simple and effective core exercise that is easier on your neck and back.
 This is a perfect exercise for beginners to practice in their training routines, it is easy and you can pick this up after a few sets.
 As you get stronger, you can progress to different variations or increase the number of reps and sets to increase the intensity.

 Begin by lying on the ground on any soft surface in a sit-up position with your knees slightly bent and your feet flat on the floor.
 Ensure your lower back is flat on the ground by squeezing your core.
 Your arms are by your side and your palms are pressed down into the ground.
 This is your starting position.

 Exhale as you lift your feet off the ground and curl your knees in towards your chest, at a count of 2.
 Your hips and lower back should come off the ground.
 Squeeze your abs at the top position.
 Keep your core is engaged throughout the movement.

 Slowly return to the starting position at a count of 2, with your lower back, and hips on the ground.
 Your knees are still bent, and your feet are 1-2 inches off the ground.